Shopify/remote-dom/packages/core/README.md

 ### `createRemoteComponent`

-By default, "native" components are referenced by their string name, like `'Button'` or `'Card'`.
-However, this library provides a way of attaching validations to components, and to specify the TypeScript type for the available component properties.
-This more formal creation of a "remote component" is accomplished with the `createRemoteComponent`.
+By default, “native” components are referenced by their string name, like `'Button'` or `'Card'`.
+However, this library provides a way of attaching additional meaning to components, like the TypeScript types for the available component properties.
+This more formal creation of a remote component is accomplished with the `createRemoteComponent()` utility.

-This function accepts two arguments.
-The first is the string name of the component, and the second is an optional options object.
+This function accepts only one argument: the (string) name of the component.

-> Note: validation API still TODO

 The function also accepts a set of generic type arguments that let you enforce some metadata about the component in TypeScript.
-The first type argument is the friendly name of the component, the second is the type of the props available for the component, and the third is the components that are allowed to be direct children of this one (by default, all component types are allowed).
+The first type argument is the name of the component, the second is the type of the props available for the component, and the third is the components that are allowed to be direct children of this one (by default, all component types are allowed).

 ```ts
 import {createRemoteComponent} from '@remote-ui/core';